jqczeng/CarND-Advanced-Lane-Lines/README.md

 A histogram indicates where the lane lines start and can be used as a starting point for determining where the lane lines are.
 Next, a sliding window algorithm finds the location of the line at each section within the image.
 All of the pixels that belong to the left and right lane line are aggregated together and a line polynomial is fitted.

 ![alt text][lane-fit]

+Putting it all togther:
+---
+The lane detection step can be completed by

 Future Work:
 ---